dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The mansion was built in the mid- to late 15th Century AD, and remodelled in circa 1604 AD for John Lloyd (or Llwyd in Welsh) as a home and shop area at the bottom.
 ![](../1shropshire/assets/images/history/2019-06-01_14_45_04_DSC_4508_DxO.jpg)

-# Header: The Tudor Age - 1485 AD
+# Header: 1485 AD

-Start of the Tudor Age (and end of the Middle Ages / Medieval England)
+## Start of the Tudor Age (and end of the Middle Ages / Medieval England)

-# Header: The English Renaissance - c.
+# Header: c.
 1500 AD

-Start of the English Renaissance
+## Start of the English Renaissance

-# Header: English Reformation - 16th Century AD
+# Header: 16th Century AD

+## The English Reformation

 During the 16th Century the turbulence in the Marches was gradually suppressed and ended in 1536 with the statute incorporating Wales and England.
 The lands of the Marcher lordships were brought under the jurisdiction of the county authorities.

-# Header: Church of England - 1534 AD
+# Header: 1534 AD

-The Church of England is established.
+## The Church of England is Established

-# Header: Dissolution of the Monasteries - 1536 AD to 1541 AD
+# Header: 1536 AD to 1541 AD

+## The Dissolution of the Monasteries

 Large areas of land came into new hands.
 Schools were built to replace the educational function previously provided by the monasteries.
 And many of Shropshire's most distinguished country houses were built in the late 16th Century and early 17th Century.